A Virtual, Archival Labor of Love

 I’m Dr. Kate Henry, Independent Scholar

 Nice to meet you!
 I received my MFA (Creative Writing) and PhD (Rhetoric and Composition) from the University of Massachusetts Amherst.
-I took an alt-ac path after graduate school and started a business as a Productivity Coach for knowledge workers.
-I’m a writer at the blog The Tending Year. and the newsletter tending.
+I took an alt-ac path after graduate school and started a business as a Productivity Coach for academics and creatives.
+I write a weekly newsletter called Tending with Dr. Kate Henry.

 My dissertation, “Lisa Ben and Queer Rhetorical Reeducation in Post-war Los Angeles,” focused on the political effects of Lisa Ben’s queer rhetoric within writing and music during the 1940s-1060s.
 I endeavor to use my academic training in historiography, archival research, and queer and feminist methods to make my Lisa Ben research freely accessible via LisaBenography.com.